Volscente/NexusLLM/docs/llm_theory.md

 to the existing pre-training weights.
 It basically adds new weights matrices on top.

 The update matrices are placed only for the self-attention layers.
+It also shows better results when these Update Matrices are applied on the Value Tensors of the self-attention layers.

 If the rank is equal to the rank of the Self-Attention layer, we are doing a full fine-tuning.